 Life is a lot more fun if you are at your proper weight, or at least at the weight level that you’re truly comfortable with.
 If you’re not comfortable with how you look, then start a program to lose weight right now!
 Once you force yourself to take action and get some momentum, you’ll begin to lose weight before you know it.
 Choosing a healthy lifestyle will help get you there.

 If you want a jolt of life-changing inspiration, watch these documentaries.
-(List on this site.)
+For further motivation and support, consider these books.

 To your health and fitness.